 When we look at objects as data holders, it's very important to correctly express different states of the data as objects.
 This is were Intuitive Object Models come into picture.

-Let's consider an example of Data class, that has following characteristics: it has two conditions attached.
+Let's consider an example of Data class that holds properties representing two conditions.
 First condition ("conditional") is always present, and it's either in positive or in negative state.
 For each of positive and negative states, we are expecting additional parameter to be provided when dialing with data in the given state.
-Data class' second condition ("positive") can also be in positive or negative state.
+Data class's second condition ("positive") can also be in positive or negative state.
 While for negative state, there is no additional parameter expected, for positive state, we expect to see additional parameter.

 To properly solve this problem according to the "intuitive" paradigm, our Data class has two properties, one for each of the conditions.
 For the first ("conditional") condition, it has mandatory property that is of an abstract ConditionalState type.
 ConditionalState can be represented as concrete type of PositiveState or NegativeState, each providing property for additional parameter inside them.
 For the second ("positive") condition, Data class has optional (nullable) property that is of the PositiveState type.